-1 In your service group, create resources of type NIC and IP.

-2 Configure the following required attributes for these resources:
+- 1 In your service group, create resources of type NIC and IP.
+See "Adding a resource" on page 152. - Configure the following required attributes for these resources: 2

 NIC Resource

 - MACAddress: The physical address of the NIC to be monitored.
 You can retrieve the physical addresses of NICs using the command ipconfig -all.
 Note that this attribute is always local. - UseConnectionStatus: A flag that defines whether the NIC maintains its connection status.